-☐ sending cruel instant messaging or threatening emails ☐ sending mean, repeated cell phone text messages ☐ creating websites for the purpose of mocking students or school personnel □ posting humiliating or digitally modified images of students or school personne ☐ forwarding private photos or videos to others pretending to be someone else by using their online screen
+☐ sending cruel instant messaging or threatening emails ☐ sending mean, repeated cell phone text messages ☐ creating websites for the purpose of mocking students or school personnel ☐ posting humiliating or digitally modified images of students or school personnel ☐ forwarding private photos or videos to others ☐ pretending to be someone else by using their online screen • Verbal conduct such as the use of racial slurs, vulgar or obscene language, dero

-- Verbal conduct such as the use of racial slurs, vulgar or obscene language, derogatory jokes or comments, social ostracization, and/or personally damaging statements about others. - Behavior that is sexual or lewd in nature, including sexual advances, physical contact, and other verbal, physical or visual conduct of a sexual nature. - Behavior that is intimidating, including but not limited to threatening gestures, assault, unwanted touching, and blocking of normal movement that interferes with another student's work, study, or play.
+- Verbal conduct such as the use of racial slurs, vulgar or obscene language, derogatory jokes or comments, social ostracization, and/or personally damaging statements about others. - Behavior that is sexual or lewd in nature, including sexual advances, physical contact, and other verbal, physical or visual conduct of a sexual nature.

+• Behavior that is intimidating, including but not limited to threatening gestures, assault, unwanted touching, and blocking of normal movement that interferes with another student's work, study, or play.
 Retaliation or intimidation for having reported or threatened to report harassment, or for assisting the school in the investigations, is strictly prohibited.
 Acts of retaliation will result in disciplinary action.
 Students experiencing or witnessing any type of harassment need to report this to school personnel directly.
 Reporting is the first step in getting help with any type of harassment.
 When harassment is reported, the school handles the report by working through the following procedures.